Garden Route Road Trip itinerary

 Day 3: Visit Tsitsikamma National Park

-No Garden Route Itinerary is complete without a trip to beautiful Tsitsikamma National Park.
+No Garden Route Itinerary or South Africa itinerary is complete without a trip to beautiful Tsitsikamma National Park.
 We had a bit of bad luck and visited on a rainy day, so didn’t get to take part in all that this area has to offer, but there is a TON to do here.

 We did much of the Waterfall trail hike, but unfortunately we never reached the waterfall!
 This trek requires that you clamber over a lot of somewhat sharp and slippery rocks, and with the rain, we didn’t dare go to far for fear of being a bit stuck in the rain on these rocks.
 Regardless, the area is beautiful in any weather and the hike has beautiful views of the coastline and water.
 I should mention, the Waterfall trail hike is a pretty difficult hike, as it requires scrambling over rocks.
 It can also be tough to find your way.
 You need to follow the little yellow footprints which are painted on rocks, so please watch out for this so you won’t get lost along the way!